gini/dexter/README.md

       - Collect application ID (client ID)

 ### Auto pilot configuration
-Dexter also support auto pilot mode.
-If your existing kubectl context uses one of the supported OIDC-providers, Dexter will try to use the OIDC details from kubeconfig.
+kubeauth also support auto pilot mode.
+If your existing kubectl context uses one of the supported OIDC-providers, kubeauth will try to use the OIDC details from kubeconfig.

 ## Installation

-You can download a prebuilt version from the [Github release section](https://github.com/gini/dexter/releases) or build it yourself:

 ```
-go get -u github.com/gini/dexter
+go get -u github.com/davidr-asapp/dexter-kubeauth
-cd $GOPATH/src/github.com/gini/dexter
+cd $GOPATH/src/github.com/davidr-asapp/dexter-kubeauth

 # Linux
 OS=linux make